-Work recommendations have been made according to the surveyors's perceived risk.
-The tree owners should assess the work recommendations according to their own knowledge and perception of the site usage and so as to be within their own sphere of comfort.
+Work recommendations have been made according to the assessor's assessment of occupancy.
+The tree owner should assess the work recommendations according to their own knowledge of site usage; any proposed amendments to the tree management recommendations should be discussed with the tree assessor.